Tornado3P9/installscript-linux/README.md

 You also might want to [disable Hardware-accelerated decoding](https://wiki.videolan.org/VLC_HowTo/Hardware_acceleration/) in your media player if the displayed output is flawed and you are using a AMD Radeon graphics card.

 ### Grub2 - boot menu
 To make small changes to the configuration, just open this text file with the command `nano /etc/default/grub`.
-You will then be presented with sth like this:
+You will then be presented with smth like this:
 ```bash
 # If you change this file, run 'update-grub' afterwards to update
 # /boot/grub/grub.cfg.